pact-foundation/pact-jvm/provider/junit/README.md

 ** WARNING!
 Do not enable this on your CI server, as this could result in your build passing with no providers having been verified due to a configuration error. **

+### Overriding the handling of a body data type

+**NOTE: version 4.1.3+**

+By default, bodies will be handled based on their content types.
+For binary contents, the bodies will be base64 encoded when written to the Pact file and then decoded again when the file is loaded.
+You can change this with an override property: `pact.content_type.override.<TYPE>.<SUBTYPE>=text|binary`.
+For instance, setting `pact.content_type.override.application.pdf=text` will treat PDF bodies as a text type and not encode/decode them.

 ## Test target

 The field in test class of type `au.com.dius.pact.provider.junit.target.Target` annotated with `au.com.dius.pact.provider.junit.target.TestTarget`